duncan3dc/sonos/setup.md

 ~~~

-Additionally, any class that implements the [doctrine cache interface](https://github.com/doctrine/cache/blob/master/lib/Doctrine/Common/Cache/Cache.php) can be used.
+Additionally, any class that implements the [doctrine cache interface](//github.com/doctrine/cache/blob/master/lib/Doctrine/Common/Cache/Cache.php) can be used.

 SSDP Discovery
 --------------

-If you need to use an alternative multicast address for [SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) you can do so using the following method:
+If you need to use an alternative multicast address for [SSDP](//en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) you can do so using the following method:

 ~~~php
 $sonos->setMulticastAddress("239.255.255.250");
 ~~~

-<p class="message-info">This method was added in v1.4.1</p>